-On Sunday 13th August, the Lions River Club in the Dargle Valley (Midlands) will once again host the popular Marriott Dargle Trails Festival; a day packed with a variety of trail running, mountain biking, and horse trail events to suit everyone
+On 18 and 19 August August, the Lions River Club in the Dargle Valley (Midlands) will once again host the popular Marriott Dargle Trails Festival; a weekend packed with a variety of trail running, mountain biking, and horse trail events the whole family

 Experience a multitude of terrain, including farmland, natural bush, and forest plantations.
 Enjoy single and double track, all with unparalleled views over the gorgeous Dargle Valley and Inhlosane on Sunday 19 August.
 19km, 10km and 5km courses on offer.

 3KM FAMILY & DOG WALK

 Bring the family, kids and dogs, and enjoy a shorter but equally beautiful route.
 Proceeds from this event are donated to a very good cause.
 This event takes place on Sunday 19 August 2018.